 Everything about the Husky kit screams quality.
-They’ve been engineered to give the perfect fit, thanks to laser equipped measuring tech, but this does mean that they may need a bit of pushing and shoving to fit exactly as they’re intended to, and it’s a double-edged sword.
+They’ve been engineered to give the perfect fit, thanks to laser-equipped measuring tech.
+However, this does mean that they may need a bit of pushing and shoving to fit exactly as they’re intended to.
+It’s a double-edged sword.

-Along with the cleats, keeping them in place is made slightly easier because they’re such a good fit and literally cover the entire footwell – right up to the door jamb with the ‘FormFit Edge’ which has been made to fit without buckling, deforming or lifting – it literally looks as factory fit as possible.
+Along with the cleats, keeping them in place is made slightly easier because they’re such a good fit and literally cover the entire footwell.
+They go right up to the door jamb with the ‘FormFit Edge’.
+It has been made to fit without buckling, deforming, or lifting.
+It looks as factory-fit as possible.

-Models available for most of the popular cars, SUVs and trucks.
+Models available for most of the popular cars, SUVs, and trucks.

-They’ve been tested in all extreme conditions to guarantee that they won’t crack, split or deform over time.
-Essentially what you’re getting here is a super high quality floor mat (like the other products here), however, that hasn’t been through a production process for laser measuring for a guaranteed and/or bespoke fit per individual model sold.
+They’ve been tested in all extreme conditions to guarantee that they won’t crack, split, or deform over time.
+Essentially what you’re getting here is a super high-quality floor mat.
+However, they haven’t been through a production process for laser measuring for a guaranteed and/or bespoke fit per individual model sold.

-Weathertech use the existing anchor points that most manufacturers use now, so there’s no slipping or movement, and it just adds further credence to the whole ‘factory fit’ style.
+Weathertech uses the existing anchor points that most manufacturers use now.
+So, there’s no slipping or movement.
+It just adds further credence to the whole ‘factory fit’ style.
 The material used for manufacture is a patented High-Density Tri-Extruded (HDTE) rubber that gives excellent life.

 It incorporates channels to move fluid away into a lower reservoir.
 It has as a rigid core strength to give a degree of hard-wearing.
 Despite that, the liner is relatively thin and light, which I personally prefer.